Religare Enterprises Limited

 (f) they have devised proper systems to ensure compliance with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

-A detailed report on Corporate Governance alongwith the Certificate ofM/s Sanjay Grover & Associates Company Secretaries regarding compliance withconditions of Corporate Governance as stipulated in Part C of Schedule V of the SEBI LODRRegulations forms integral part ofthis Report.
+A detailed report on Corporate Governance alongwith the Certificate ofM/s Sanjay Grover & Associates Company Secretaries regarding compliance withconditions of Corporate Governance as stipulated in Part C of Schedule V of the SEBI LODRRegulations and a certificate from a Practicing Company Secretary that none of thedirectors on the Board of the Company have been debarred or disqualified from beingappointed or continuing as directors of companies by Board / Ministry of Corporate Affairsor any such statutory authority forms integral part of this Report.

 However in accordance with the Companies Amendment Act 2017 enforcedon May 07 2018 by Ministry of Corporate Affairs the appointment of Statutory Auditors isnot required to be ratified at every Annual General Meeting.